Search

 2. Engaged - Leads who started a chat or attempted to book a meeting.

-3. Accepted - Leads assigned to a human representative or who booked a meeting.
+3. Accepted - Leads assigned to a human representative or attempted to book a meeting.

 2. Filter Persons by intent type - Choose which intent types trigger Person creation: